Survivor 41 cast and tribes - who’s who?

 On the new cast, Probst said: “Survivor 41 features a really likeable group of savvy Survivor players and they are in for the most intense, most difficult and most dangerous season we’ve ever done.
 We know we have the most loyal fans of any show on television, and we are pumped to bring them a new, exciting season of Survivor!”

-The 18 cast members for season 41 of Survivor are: Brad Reese (voted off), Danny McCray, David Voce (voted off), Deshawn Radden, Eric Abraham (voted off), Erika Casupanan, Evvie Jagoda, Genie Chen (voted off), Heather Aldret, Jairus Robinson (voted off), Liana Wallace, Naseer, Muttalif, Ricard Foye, Sara Wilson (voted off), Shantel Smith, Sydney Segal, Tiffany Seely and Xander Hastings.
+The 18 cast members for season 41 of Survivor are: Brad Reese (voted off), Danny McCray, David Voce (voted off), Deshawn Radden, Eric Abraham (voted off), Erika Casupanan, Evvie Jagoda, Genie Chen (voted off), Heather Aldret, Jairus Robinson (voted off), Liana Wallace, Naseer, Muttalif, Ricard Foye, Sara Wilson (voted off), Shantel Smith, Sydney Segal (voted off), Tiffany Seely and Xander Hastings.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up